YannisVanAchter/YannisVanAchter/README.md

 Yes
 > No 😭

-**Most of my projects are detailed on my site with precise and illustrated explanations.**
+**Most of my projects are going to be detailed on my site with precise and illustrated explanations.**

 [![the language I use](https://github-readme-stats.vercel.app/api/top-langs/?username=YannisVanAchter&layout=compact)](https://github.com/anuraghazra/github-readme-stats)